SBNSoftware/SBNSoftware.github.io/sbn/codingconv/CodingConventions.md

   This usually guarantees optimal performance even when the calling code pass a temporary vector
   (e.g. `HitProcessor hitProc { generateHits() };`).
+  If in doubt, though, fall back to the constant reference rule above.

 **[E]** Allocation of the memory for a data structure in advance is **encouraged** if its _final_ size is known.
 For example: